kondukto-io/kdt/README.md

 ## Running
 Most KDT commands are straightforward.

-To list projects: `kdt list project`
+To list projects: `kdt list projects`

 To list scans of a project: `kdt list scans -p ExampleProject`